ros-navigation/navigation2/nav2_route/README.md

 Once we're within the range of a node that we need to consider whether or not we've achieved the node, we evaluate a mathematical operation to see if the robot has moved from the regime of the previous edge into the next edge spatially.
 We do this by finding the bisecting vector of the two edge vectors of interest (e.g. last edge and next edge) and comparing that with the distance vector from the node.
 When the dot product is 0, that means the we're at the orthogonal vector to the bisector moving from one regime to the next.
 Thus, we can check the sign of this dot product to indicate when we transition from one edge to the next while allowing for significant deviation from the node itself due to path tracking error or dynamic behavior.

-For the edge cases where there is no last edge (e.g. starting) or next edge (e.g. finishing), we use the radius only.
+For the edge boundary cases where there is no last edge (e.g. starting) or next edge (e.g. finishing), we use the boundary radius only (separate param from otherwise used radius).
 Recall that this only applies the routing part of the navigation request, the controller will still continue tracking the path until your goal achievement defined in your local trajectory planner's configurations.
-However, any Route Operations to be performed at the start or end nodes will be slightly preempted when compared to the others.
+However, any Route Operations to be performed at the start or end nodes will be slightly preempted when compared to the others, by the choice of this radius.

 A special case exists for rerouting, where as if we reroute along the same edge as we were previously routing through, the tracker state will be reloaded.
-While the current edge is not reported in the route message (because the last node is passed), that information is still in the tracker to perform edge exit route operations and refined bisector-based node achievement criteria.
+While the current edge is not reported in the route message (because the last node is passed), that information is inserted back in the tracker to perform edge exit route operations -- and most importantly, the refined bisector-based node achievement criteria (which is why Steve went through the sheer pain to make it possible).

 ---

 # Steve's TODO list

+- [ ] default bringup with server without a default graph file, empty file, or sandbox graph?

 - [ ] Test working full system + plugins + rerouting + pruning + operations + feedback / states proper
 - [ ] Integration tests: tracking server + tracker state / feedback / operations correctness + completion. rerouting_start_id + Blocked ids?
   - Cases: reroute often OK.
 Reroute in same direction + path partial.
 Reroute off different direction + no path partial.
 Start route along first edge. edge exit event occurs at exit of partial + refined estimate.

-- [ ] Sample files: AWS final + file with metadata/operations demos, recursion/vectors/API demos, Vector types (regions).
+- [ ] Sample files: AWS final
 - [ ] QGIS demo + plugins for editing and visualizing graphs
 - [ ] use map for checking start/goal nodes for infra blockages not just NN.
 Evaluate K. Share costmap?

+- [ ] Quality:
+  - BT nodes for 2x route APIs + cancel nodes (+ groot xml + add to BT navlist + add to default yaml list),
+  - web documentation (BT node configuration page, package configuration page),
+  - readme complete,

-- [ ] Quality: BT nodes, Python API, web documentation, readme, tutorial (bt change, plugin customize, file field examples).
-BT XML for first/last mile, freq. replanning, navigation using it, WPF, metrics w/ real graph sized
+  - Tutorials (bt change, plugin customize, file field examples)
+  - BT XMLs (first/last mile, freq. replanning, navigation using it, WPF using it, clearance)
-- [ ] demos with route -> global -> local. outdoor non-planar. to waypoint follower (GPS?) of nodes.
+  - Demos (route -> global -> local. outdoor non-planar. waypoint follower (GPS?) of route nodes. controller server of dense path)

 # Questions